-The Chinatown Vibe Check
+The Chinatown Vibe Check: Canal St. Runtz Review

 The city was steaming.
 Not hot.
 Not boiling.
 Steaming.
 The kind of heat that clung to your back like an HR rep and filled your socks with sweaty broth.
 Duke hadn’t even reached the Manhattan Bridge before he started hallucinating air-conditioners floating up from sewer grates.